Maslosoft/Hedron/README.md

 ## Replacing

-This script modifies source files in mass.
+This script modifies source files en masse.
 For safety and robustness it uses native php tokenizer and replaces everything before `namespace` token.
 Only that.
 If there is no namespace declaration file will not be modified.

 ## Resources